Kalyangotimothy/Noti/README.md

-# Noti
+This is a flask based app for taking notes.

-This is a flask based app for taking notes
+This site is live at: http://172.208.25.111/